 That is +3.79 pp over Crawl4AI and +7.70 pp over Firecrawl on Firecrawl's own dataset.
 Recall is the metric we optimize for, because a scrape that returns HTTP 200 with half the article missing is a silent failure — it looks like success and poisons whatever you feed it into.

-- Crawl4AI: 83.5% (835)
+- Crawl4AI: 83.5% (835 of 1,000)

-The latency tradeoff, in full
+The latency picture, in two modes

 | Percentile | fastCRW | Crawl4AI | Firecrawl |